-- Do not apply any power with reversed polarization. - Do not apply any voltage other than the specified voltage. - Do not use any cables other than the cables supplied by Matrix Orbital, unless aware of the modifications required. - Do not apply voltage to the DB-9 connector AND power connector. - Do not apply more than +5Vdc to pin #9 on the DB-9 connector.
+- Do not apply any power with reversed polarization. - Do not apply any voltage other than the specified voltage. - Do not use any cables other than the cables supplied by Matrix Orbital, unless aware of the modifications required. - Do not apply voltage to the DB-9 connector AND power connector - Do not apply votage to the DD y connector in the power connector.
+Do not apply more than +5Vdc to pin 9 on the DB-9 connector.

-Power connector pinout is as follows:
+Connector pinout is as follows:

 Pin 1 +5.0 VDC (+7 to +15 VDC with wide voltage option)

-Pin 2 SDL (I C clock), Rx
+Pin 2 SCL (I 2 C clock), Rx

-Pin 3 SCA (I C data), Tx
+Pin 3 SDA (I 2 C data), Tx

 Pin 4 Ground